 1 T. fish sauce

 Add the meat and cook at high pressure for 7 minutes, then natural release for 15.
-Shred the chicken.
-Serve with rice either stirred in or on the side.
+Serve gumbo with rice either stirred in or on the side.
 (Adding it to the soup tastes great, but it will get soggy if there’s any left over.)
-A serving includes 1 c. of cooked rice.

 Find more heavenly, international dishes here.